enjoythelive1/Trios2D/README.md

 Where `canvas` is a selector, representing an Canvas element, or an Canvas event as it is.
 Otherwise it will throw an exeption and the game would not be created.
-Then is `logic` and it is an object like this:
+Then is `logic`, which is optional and it is an object like this:

 ```javascript
 var logic = {